Green fluorescent display. This is the US version of the DR-49.

 The main drawbacks are its size and the lack of stability and selectivity.
 Furthermore, image rejection is poor on some bands.

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the National / Panasonic RF-4900.
+We collect prices paid by real hams over the years to help you estimate the value of a used National / Panasonic RF-4900.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the National / Panasonic RF-4900 might be around:
+Based on historic data, today's second-hand price of the National / Panasonic RF-4900 is around: